 Learn how to use your crockpot to make a healthy, easy, and nourishing vegetable broth that is vegan and gluten-free.

 I promised to let you know how my homemade vegetable broth turned out in the slow cooker as part of my preparations for my surgery next week.
 I’m pleased to report that it turned out amazing!
 All I did was take a bunch of vegetables and cook them on low for 12 hours overnight.
-I used these veggies:
+I used onions, carrots, celery, and fennel.

 I had a potato that I was going to add, too, but I forgot it.
 I have a large slow-cooker, so I was able to add 12 cups of water along with the vegetables:

 After it simmered all night long, I just separated the liquid from the vegetables and got a rich, flavorful broth: